When It Rain

 "When It Rain" is a song by American hip hop recording artist Danny Brown, released as the lead single from his fourth studio album Atrocity Exhibition.
 It was produced by Paul White.
 The single was released digitally on June 14, 2016.

 Music video

-The music video for "When It Rain" was released on June 14, 2016 on the official Danny Brown Vevo YouTube channel.
-The song's music video has over 4.2 million views on YouTube as of May 2020.
+The music video for "When It Rain" was directed by Mimi Cave and released on June 14, 2016, on the official Danny Brown Vevo YouTube channel.
+The song's music video has over 5 million views on YouTube as of March 2024.